ucdavis/cru-computing/collections/_commencement/mass-email-options.markdown

 ### All Eligible
 It first looks at the ceremony's majors.
 Then it grabs all the students with those majors for the ceremony's term code.
 This may include students who do not have enough units for a particular ceremony.
 Please see the info under "Student Population".
 ### Extra Ticket Denied
+The students used for this are those that have an extra ticket petition for the ceremony where the extra ticket has not been approved. *NOTE!!* Currently this includes those that a decision is declined and pending.
+The {status} replaceable parameter will either state pending, approved, or denied.